Shifts in Shopper Behavior Sparks Call for Sustainable Ecommerce

 SBH: Supply chain covers a wide variety of topics, so it depends on who you speak to.
 In June 2022, I emceed the Global Management meeting for Hapag Lloyd, and the goals for carbon neutrality have been made public.
 The concern is how to get there and who will help pay for it.
 The discussions saw shippers saying they would not pass the cost along and freight forwarders saying they would have to if the costs are passed down from the carriers.
 We also saw fuel distributors get passionate about the lack of fuel options to help the carriers reach these goals.
 Lots to think about for leaders.

-What should retailers know when considering more sustainable logistics choices?
+What should retailers know when considering more sustainable ecommerce and logistics choices?
 Do you have any advice to put them on a path to success?

 SBH: Know your goals first.
 Then, communicate them to your logistics partners to see how they can support you and your goals.
 Find out what they are doing in their organizations and work with partners who align with your organization’s goals and maybe even take your ESG [environmental, social, and corporate governance] contribution to levels you hadn’t even considered before.
 If you don’t have goals, take a look at the U.N.’s Sustainable Development Goals and pick one — start small.

-Are there any misconceptions you’d like to dispel surrounding sustainable logistics?
+Are there any misconceptions you’d like to dispel surrounding sustainable ecommerce?

 SBH: You don’t have to do it alone.
 I am well known for saying that collaboration is the future of business.
 And for us all to find success in sustainability, and make an impact, it will take everyone working together.
 The notion that you have to start big is not true.
 As mentioned above, you can start small and grow from there — procurement is a great place to start.